krolltravel.com banner

 The DeLaurier Homestead Trail has an observation tower, from where birders can view the bald eagle nesting platform, near East Barrier Beach and Redhead Pond.
 At sunset, birdwatchers can scan the beach for bald eagles.

-At a late-November Bird Feeding Workshop, bird experts tell visitors how to attract birds to their yards in winter and what to feed them.
+At a late-November Bird Feeding Workshop, experts tell visitors how to attract birds to their yards in winter and what to feed them.
 An annual Point Pelee Christmas Bird Count, in mid-December, is the world's largest citizen scientist program.
-In early February, the annual owl prowl begins at the Point Pelee National Park Visitor Centre.

 Quest Nature Tours runs annual May spring bird migration tours that visit Point Pelee, as well as other Ontario birding hot spots.
-The birding tour includes transportation to and from Toronto to the best birdwatching spots, an expert birding guide, as well as meals and accommodations.
+The tour includes transportation to and from Toronto to the best birdwatching spots, an expert guide, as well as meals and accommodations.

 TRAVEL INFORMATION